-Gray Cc's 2019 paper in Computers & Education and Beaulac C's 2019 study in Research in Higher Education both maintain double-digit local citations with relatively high global citations, reflecting their sustained relevance and impact.
-Marques Ls's 2020 work in Informatics in Education, Maestrales S's 2021 study in the Journal of Science Education and Technology, and Iatrellis O's 2021 article in Education and Information Technologies all have lower local and global citations but maintain high ratios, especially in normalized local citations.
+Gray, C. C.'s 2019 paper in Computers & Education and Beaulac, C.'s 2019 study in Research in Higher Education both maintain double-digit local citations with relatively high global citations, reflecting their sustained relevance and impact.
+Marques, L. S.'s 2020 work in Informatics in Education, Maestrales, S.'s 2021 study in Journal of Science Education and Technology, and Iatrellis, O.'s 2021 article in Education and Information Technologies all have lower local and global citations but maintain high ratios, especially in normalized local citations.
 This indicates that while their total citation numbers may be lower, their influence per citation is significant.

-Musso Mf's 2020 study in Higher Education and Adekitan Ai's 2019 paper in Education and Information Technologies round out the list with the lowest local citations but still maintain respectable global citations.
+Musso, M. F.'s 2020 study in Higher Education and Adekitan, A. I.'s 2019 paper in Education and Information Technologies round out the list with the lowest local citations but still maintain respectable global citations.
 Despite lower ratios, their normalized citation scores suggest that these studies have had a measurable impact relative to their publication years.

-In summary, the table suggests that while some studies quickly establish a strong citation record both locally and globally, others may gain influence more gradually.
+In summary, Table 5 suggests that while some studies quickly establish a strong citation record both locally and globally, others may gain influence more gradually.
 The citation metrics provide insight into the reach and impact of academic work, with normalized values offering a more equitable comparison across different contexts and years.
 These studies present a blend of both immediate and growing impacts in educational research, reflecting a diverse array of influential work in the field.